sgoendoer/sonic/README.md

 - [Sending requests to a Sonic platform](examples/SonicClientBasicExample.php)
 - [Handling Sonic requests on a Sonic platform](examples/SonicServerExample.php)

+More examples including explanation of the code can be found [here](docs/Examples.md)

 ## Submitting bugs and feature requests

 Bugs and feature request are tracked on [GitHub](https://github.com/sgoendoer/sonic/issues)